GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

   git clone https://github.com/GChien44/tutorial-v2.git
   ```

-Note that if you choose this option, some parts of the code still need to be changed to suit your GCS bucket names.
+Note that if you choose this option, you still need to make a `lib` directory and run the `install` command in steps one and three of the **Libraries and `app.yaml`** section, and some constants in the `main.py` file still need to be changed to suit your GCS bucket names.

 From this point forward, it is assumed that you did not clone the above git repository, and are building the application from scratch.